operator-framework/java-operator-sdk/docs/documentation/features.md

 It is possible to set a limit on the number of retries.
-In the [Context](https://github.com/java-operator-sdk/java-operator-sdk/blob/master/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/Context.java) object information is provided about the retry, particularly interesting is the `isLastAttempt`, since a different behavior could be implemented bases on this flag.
+In the [Context](https://github.com/java-operator-sdk/java-operator-sdk/blob/master/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/Context.java) object information is provided about the retry, particularly interesting is the `isLastAttempt`, since a different behavior could be implemented based on this flag.
 Like setting an error message in the status in case of a last attempt;

 ```java
     GenericRetry.defaultLimitedExponentialRetry()